Contact Us

 Illinois Department of Transportation

-Chicago, Illinois 60601-3229
+Chicago, Illinois 60602

-What is the Illinois High Speed Rail project?
+What is the Illinois High-Speed Rail Program?

-Who is responsible for this project?
+Who is responsible for this Program?

 How is high-speed rail funded?

 On April 16, 2009, President Obama announced a new vision for developing high-speed passenger rail in America.
-The vision called for a collaborative effort among the Federal Government, States, railroads, and other key stakeholders to help transform America's transportation system through the creation of a national network of high-speed rail corridors.
-To achieve this vision, the Federal Railroad Administration (FRA) launched the High-Speed Intercity Passenger Rail (HSIPR) Program in June 2009 as part of the American Recovery and Reinvestment Act (ARRA).
-On January 28, 2010, Illinois was selected for a $1.2 billion federal award to bring high-speed passenger rail service to Illinois by 2014.
-In addition, the Illinois Capital bill has appropriation of $400 million for high-speed rail.
-Illinois was selected for federal funds through the Federal Railroad Administration High-Speed and Intercity Passenger Rail (HSIPR) Grant under the American Recovery and Reinvestment Act (ARRA).
-Illinois was selected to receive $1.1 billion for corridor improvements between Dwight and the St. Louis area.
-In December 2010 an additional $42.3 million was received for construction upgrades between Dwight and St. Louis.
-In Jan 2012, 186.3 million was received for corridor improvements between Joliet and Dwight.
-The overall package of improvements included matching funds from IDOT, local municipalities and the Union Pacific Railroad.
+The vision called for a collaborative effort among the federal government, states, railroads, and other key stakeholders to help transform America's transportation system through the creation of a national network of high-speed rail corridors.
+To achieve this vision, the Federal Railroad Administration (FRA) launched the High-Speed Intercity Passenger Rail (HSIPR) Program in June 2009, as part of the American Recovery and Reinvestment Act (ARRA).
+On January 28, 2010, Illinois was selected for a $1.2 billion federal award to bring high-speed passenger rail service to Illinois by 2015-2017.
+In addition, the Illinois Capital bill has appropriated $400 million for high-speed rail.

 What are the next steps for implementing high-speed trains?